Continuing Education Activity

 - Moderate PR - Normal or dilated right ventricle with intermediate regurgitant jet width (less than 50% of pulmonic valve annulus)

 - Severe PR- Dilated right ventricle (except in acute PR) with large regurgitant jet width (greater than 50% of pulmonic valve annulus)

 In PR, opacification of the right ventricle is noticed following the injection of contrast into the pulmonary artery due to the regurgitant jet.

-Cardiac magnetic resonance helps in assessing pulmonary artery dilation and severity of PR.
+Cardiac magnetic resonance helps in assessing pulmonary artery dilation and the severity of PR.

 Treatment / Management

-Treatment of the primary condition is the most crucial aspect of the management.
-For example, treating the lesion responsible for PAH, such as mitral valve regurgitation/stenosis, often improve PR.
+Treatment of the primary condition is the most crucial aspect of management.
+For example, treating the lesion responsible for PAH, such as mitral valve regurgitation/stenosis, often improves PR.